trimstray/nginx-admins-handbook/README.md

 - mitigating ddos attacks
 - protect brute-force attacks

-Nginx has following variables (unique keys) that can be used in a rate limiting rules:
+NGINX has following variables (unique keys) that can be used in a rate limiting rules:

 | <b>VARIABLE</b> | <b>DESCRIPTION</b> |
 | :---         | :---         |